-If the above-mentioned 2 conditions are met the Applicant is subject to an annual substitute tax levied at the rate of 7% on any kind of foreign income; thus, he may be entitled also to income other than the pension one and taxation applies on all his foreign source income.
+If the above-mentioned 2 conditions are met, the Applicant is subject to an annual substitute tax levied at the rate of 7% on any kind of foreign income; thus, he may be entitled also to income other than the pension one and taxation applies on all his foreign source income.

 The option is exercised in the tax return to be filed for the first year in which the residence is established in Italy and applies for a maximum of 9 years following the one in which the residence is established.
+The Applicant can revoke the option at any time but, as stated for the NTRs regime, only once; therefore, it is not possible to make an annual election to opt-in or opt-out of the regime.